-Contact details including email: data protectionofficer@rentalcars.com , or dataprotectionoffice@booking.com Contact details including email: Signature (if the Agreement, including this the Agreement, including this required for the Addendum is made legally binding Addendum is made legally binding purposes of to the Data Exporter by means of to the Data Importer by means of Section 2) the signatures to this DSA. the signatures to this DSA.
+Contact details including email: data protectionofficer@rentalcars.com, or dataprotectionoffice@booking.com Contact details including email: Signature (if required for the purposes of Section 2) the Agreement, including this Addendum is made legally binding to the Data Exporter by means of the signatures to this DSA. the Agreement, including this Addendum is made legally binding to the Data Importer by means of the signatures to this DSA.